John Terry: Defining moments of former Chelsea captain's career

 In May 2013 Terry was at it again, picking up the Europa League trophy as Chelsea beat Benfica, despite missing the final with an ankle injury.

-Terry has captained Chelsea 578 times and - with 713 appearances - is one of only three Blues players to have played more than 700 times for the club (Ron Harris and Peter Bonetti being the others).
+Terry is one of only three Blues players to have played more than 700 times for Chelsea (Ron Harris and Peter Bonetti being the others).

 Terry made his full debut aged 17 and just two days before he turned 21, he captained the first team for the first time - in a defeat by Charlton.

 Despite a low-key ending to his Blues career, he is the most successful captain in Chelsea's history and won every major honour during his time at Stamford Bridge.

 From out of favour to first on the teamsheet

 Terry had a bit of a stop-start final three years to his Blues career.